|Fieseler Fi 156 Storch G-BPHZ|

 Click to continue reading.

-- The aircraft was built by Westland Aircraft in Yeovil, October 1941.
-On the 5 March, 1943 it was shipped on the SS Asphalian to Australia where in September F/Sgt Turner of 79 Squadron, RAAF, took possession at Breddan.
+The aeroplane was built by Westland Aircraft in Yeovil in October 1941.
+On 5 March 1943 it was shipped on the SS Asphalian to Australia where in September F/Sgt Turner of 79 Squadron, RAAF, took possession at Breddan.

 - On 13 November 1943 it suffered a wheels-up landing and although deemed repairable sadly the Spitfire met its end on 15 December 1943 when during an engine check it ignited and was badly damaged and converted to spares.